 Neglect occurs when a caregiver refuses or fails to provide the necessary treatment and care to a nursing home resident.
 In some cases, neglect is a byproduct of an understaffed facility.
 In other cases, however, neglect may be intentional.

-The Statute of Limitations in an Assisted Living Abuse Case
+What is the Statute of Limitations in an Assisted Living Abuse Case?

 State law establishes a time limit in which a plaintiff may file a nursing home abuse lawsuit, and a failure to meet this statutory deadline may result in the loss of ability to pursue compensation.
 In the State of Georgia, the statute of limitations on a nursing home abuse lawsuit is two years from the date of injury.
 A diligent Forsyth County assisted living abuse lawyer could work to ensure that a victim of nursing home abuse files their lawsuit promptly and correctly.